Riding for Wellness - and so much more.

 Programs and Services

 Parkinson Canada supports Canadians throughout all stages of their Parkinson journey.
-Every year, Parkinson Canada’s programs and services reach nearly 10,000 Canadians living with Parkinson’s and their care partners.
-They connect with our team for information and referral services where they receive free and confidential non-medical support.
-We also offer more than 120 support groups led by volunteer facilitators in communities across the country.
+Every year, Parkinson Canada's programs and services reach nearly 10,000 Canadians living with Parkinson's and their care partners.
+They connect with our team to receive free and confidential non-medical information and support, and connection to our programs and service opportunities.
+We currently offer more than 120 support groups led by volunteer facilitators in communities across the country.

 Research and Innovation

-• This past year, approximately $1.4 million in research grants and awards were given to scientists to support their research and career in finding new treatments and a cure.
+• This past year, over $1.8 million in research grants and awards were given to scientists to support their research and career in finding new treatments and a cure.

 Advocacy